-- 5 Click the Model Script button on the Workflow Bar. - 6 The SAPGUI Application Profile is preselected.
-If SAPGUI does not display in the Application Profile field, you do not have a SAPGUI client installed on your computer. - If SAPGUI is still not listed in the Application Profile field, you need to create the application profile for saplogon.exe.
-In Silk Performer, open the System Settings dialog box and select the Recorder icon on the left.
-Under the Application Profiles tab, add a new Application profile called SAPGUI and specify your saplogon.exe as executable in the Application path field.
-Specify Custom Application for the Application type and check the SAPGUI protocol check box.
-Click OK to confirm your settings and close the System Settings dialog box. - 7 Click Start recording to launch saplogon.exe.
+- 4. If the SAPGUI application profile displays in the Application Profile field, skip the next step. - 5.
+If the SAPGUI profile does not display, you do not have a SAPGUI client installed on your computer.
+Install it and continue.
+If SAPGUI still does not display, you need to create the application profile manually: Click Settings.
+The Application Profiles tab of the system settings displays.
+Click Add and specify saplogon. exe in the Application path field.
+In the Protocol selection area, check the SAPGUI check box.
+Click OK to add the profile and OK to close the system settings. - 6.
+Click Start recording to launch saplogon.exe.